 If you happen to have a thermal appliance, you’ll be happy to know that many of my recipes also include adaptations for this appliance.

-In this blog I share information on safety consideration, preservatives and shelf life.
-It’s so vital to understand that DIY products don’t contain hardcore preservatives, meaning your creations might only last a fraction of the time that your mainstream commercial stuff did (and this is a good thing!).
+In thisblog I share information on safety consideration, preservatives and shelf life.
+It’s so vital to understand that my DIY recipes don’t contain hardcore preservatives, meaning your creations might only last a fraction of the time that your mainstream commercial stuff did (and this is a good thing!).
 You should also be aware that not all ingredients/recipes are suitable for everyone, such as pregnant women, children and the elderly, and that some ingredients need to be handled with extra care and more respect than others.

 I share FAQs, tips and recipe measurement information in this blog – you might find this useful to read before starting.